mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 In this article, we're going to transform the bitpacker into a system where this checking is automatic.
 If we read past the end of a packet, the packet read will abort automatically.
 If a value comes in over the network that's outside of the expected range, that packet will be dropped.

-We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions anymore, performing both read and write with a single function.
+We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions anymore, performing both read and write with the same function.

 This is called a _serialize function_.